Scid's Tree search is fast because of a novel idea - we search for games that do not reached this position!

 When the Training button is selected, Scid will randomly make a move every time you add a move to the game.
 The move Scid chooses depends on database statistics, so a move played in 80% of database games will be chosen by Scid with 80% probability.
 Turning on this feature, then hiding (or iconifying) the Tree window and playing openings against a large database, is a great way to test your knowledge of your opening repertoire.

-Tree refresh can be dramatically enhanced if the database is sorted
+Tree Refresh can be sped-up if the database is sorted

-by ECO code then compacted (see the maintenance
+by ECO code and then compacted (see the maintenance